 - 3.2.1 100% attendance in classes for each subject/course is required.
-However, for medical reasons/ personal reasons/ extra-curricular and co-curricular activities/ placement/ institutional work/ other activities etc. relaxation with respect to absence upto 20% may be allowed. - 3.2.2 Students, who are having attendance, equal to or more than 80% in each subject, in a trimester/Semester, are eligible to appear for respective Trimester/Semester end examinations. - 3.2.3 Exceptional cases for students having less attendance in any subject(s), will be dealt with on case to case basis by Dean/Director of the respective school by giving them an individual hearing.
-After giving hearing the, Dean/Directors of the respective schools may give them exemption upto 10% on case to case basis to enable them to reach upto 80%.
-Such students will be eligible to appear for the regular term end examination, subject to approval of exemption from attendance from the Dean of respective School / Director of the respective campus. - 3.2.4 After giving 10% exemption by respective Dean / Director if student attendance is below 80% in any subject, he/she has to take re-admission in same year of the study / program of subsequent academic year by paying requisite fees as per prevailing rules of NMIMS and complete all requirements of the program. - 3.2.5 Attendance requirements are summarised hereunder: 100% Attendance in each subject is required.
+However, for medical reasons/ personal reasons/ extra-curricular and co-curricular activities/ placement/ institutional work/ other activities etc. relaxation with respect to absence up to 20% may be allowed. - 3.2.2 Students, who are having attendance, equal to or more than 80% in each subject, in a trimester/Semester, are eligible to appear for respective Trimester/Semester end examinations. - 3.2.3 Exceptional cases for students having less attendance in any subject(s), will be dealt with on a case to case basis by the Dean/Director of the respective school by giving them an individual hearing.
+After giving a hearing the, Dean/Directors of the respective schools may give them exemptions up to 10% on case to case basis to enable them to reach up to 80%.
+Such students will be eligible to appear for the regular term end examination, subject to the approval of exemption from attendance from the Dean of the respective School / Director of the respective campus. - 3.2.4 After giving a 10% exemption by the respective Dean / Director if student attendance is below 80% in any subject, he/she has to take re-admission in the same year of the study / program of the subsequent academic year by paying requisite fees as per prevailing rules of NMIMS and complete all requirements of the program. - 3.2.5 Attendance requirements are summarised hereunder: 100% Attendance in each subject is required.

-Attendance % (In each Subject/s) Remarks 80% and above Eligible to appear for Trimester/Semester End Examinations Dean/Director of the respective Schools may give exemption up to case basis by giving them an individual hearing.
-Such students to appear for the regular term end examination, subject to approve from attendance from the Dean / Director of respective School / O Below 70% Have to take re-admission in the same year of study in the subsequent academic year
+Attendance % (In each Subject/s) Remarks 80% and above Eligible to appear for Trimester/Semester End Examinations 70% to 80% Dean/Director of the respective Schools may give exemptions up to 10% on case to case basis by giving them an individual hearing.
+Such students will be eligible to appear for the regular term end examination, subject to the approval of exemption from attendance from the Dean / Director of the respective School / Campus.
+Below 70% Have to take re-admission in the same year of study in the subsequent academic year

-- 3.2.6 Any genuine and exceptional case which needs special approval over and above the prescribed limits (including Dean's approval power) can be forwarded with Dean's /Director's comments to committee constituted at University level.
+3.2.6 Any genuine and exceptional case which needs special approval over and above the prescribed limits (including Dean's approval power) can be forwarded with Dean's /Director's comments to a committee constituted at the University level.
 The committee will make its recommendations to Vice Chancellor whose decision will be final.
-The concerned students will be informed about final decision of University by respective Dean/Director of the respective campus. - 3.2.7 From the academic year 2021-22, attendance and grading will be delinked wherever it was applicable earlier.
-Faculty members may give due weightage to attendance in the Internal Continuous Assessment through the component of Class participation or other related activity, which may be referred in Part-II of SRB.
+The concerned students will be informed about the final decision of the University by the respective Dean/Director of the respective campus.